Return of Federal Financial Aid

 Title IV programs affected by this provision are subsidized and unsubsidized Federal Direct Loans, Federal Direct PLUS Loan (parent loan for undergraduate students), Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Iraq and Afghanistan Service Grant, and Federal TEACH Grant.

 An official withdrawal occurs when the student initiates the withdrawal of all enrolled courses for a current period of attendance with the Office of the Registrar.
 The date/time of submission and receipt to the Registrar is considered the point of withdrawal and is documented on the document management/workflow history.
 The student may rescind their withdrawal after consultation with a designated office as requested on the withdrawal form.
 Official withdrawals may also occur administratively resulting from student conduct issues or instances when a student is incapacitated and unable to complete the formal withdrawal processes.
-This date is submitted by the Provost or their designee, often Student Life.
+This date is submitted by the Vice President for Academic Affairs or their designee.
 An official withdrawal will adhere to workflow involving the faculty advisor, financial aid office, business office, and student life (residence life).

 The director will ascertain via email from the faculty of all enrolled courses for the period the last date of a student’s actual class attendance or last date of an academic-related activity (whichever is later).
 Based on the date provided, the director will determine whether an R2T4 calculation is warranted.
 If an adjustment is required, all processes and procedures herein are adhered.